awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/examples-window-stagger.md

 # Example: Stagger Window<a name="examples-window-stagger"></a>

 When a windowed query processes separate windows for each unique partition key, starting when data with the matching key arrives, the window is referred to as a *stagger window*\.
 For details, see [Stagger Windows](stagger-window-concepts.md)\.
 This Amazon Kinesis Data Analytics example uses the EVENT\_TIME and TICKER columns to create stagger windows\.
-The source stream contains groups of six records with identical EVENT\_TIME and TICKER values that arrive within in a one\-minute period, but not necessarily with the same minute value \(e\.g\.
-18:41:xx\)\.
+The source stream contains groups of six records with identical EVENT\_TIME and TICKER values that arrive within in a one\-minute period, but not necessarily with the same minute value \(for example, `18:41:xx`\)\.

-In this example, you write the following records to a Kinesis data stream at the following times \(the script does not write the times to the stream, but the time that the record is ingested by the application will be written to the ROWTIME field\):
+In this example, you write the following records to a Kinesis data stream at the following times\.
+The script does not write the times to the stream, but the time that the record is ingested by the application is written to the `ROWTIME` field:

 ```
 {"EVENT_TIME": "2018-08-01T20:17:20.797945", "TICKER": "AMZN"}   20:17:30